talon-one/TalonOne.cs/docs/ManagementApi.md

             var createdBefore = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the campaign creation timestamp.
 You can use any time zone setting.
 Talon.One will convert to UTC internally. (optional) var createdAfter = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the campaign creation timestamp.
 You can use any time zone setting.
-Talon.One will convert to UTC internally. (optional) var campaignGroupId = 56;  // int? | Filter results to campaigns owned by the specified campaign access group ID. (optional) var templateId = 56;  // int? | The ID of the Campaign Template this Campaign was created from. (optional) var storeId = 56;  // int? | Filter results to campaigns linked to the specified store ID. (optional)
+Talon.One will convert to UTC internally. (optional) var campaignGroupId = 56;  // int? | Filter results to campaigns owned by the specified campaign access group ID. (optional) var templateId = 56;  // int? | The ID of the campaign template this campaign was created from. (optional) var storeId = 56;  // int? | Filter results to campaigns linked to the specified store ID. (optional)

             try